First of all, we must say something that is drawer: cameras are designed to take photos, and camcorders are designed to record video.

 The battery life is usually much higher in SLR cameras (they can accommodate a larger battery)

-As important as the image is the sound quality, especially if we record interviews or tutorials, reviews, etc. You can greatly improve the audio quality of your videos by using some very simple techniques .
+As important as the image is the sound quality, mainly if we record interviews or tutorials, reviews, etc.